 Examinees are to assume that Articles 1 and 2 of the Uniform Commercial Code have been adopted and are applicable when appropriate.
-Examinees should assume that the 2001 revision to Article 1 has been adopted, but that the 2003 proposed amendments to Article 2 have not been adopted.
-Approximately 60 percent of the Contracts questions for each MBE will be based on categories I, VII, and VIII, and approximately 40 percent will be based on the remaining categories, II, III, IV, V, VI, IX and X. Approximately 25 percent of the Contracts questions for each MBE will be based on provisions of the Uniform Commercial Code, Articles 1 and 2.
+Examinees should assume that the 2001 proposed amendments to Article 1 have been adopted, but that the 2001 and 2003 proposed amendments to Article 2 have not been adopted.
+Approximately half of the Contracts questions for each MBE will be based on categories I and IV, and approximately half will be based on the remaining categories, II, III, V, and VI.
+Approximately one-fourth of the Contracts questions for each MBE will be based on provisions of the Uniform Commercial Code, Articles 1 and 2.

-I. Formation of contracts
+I Formation of contracts